danimtb/conan_sigstore_plugin/README.md

 ## How does the plugin work?

-When the packages are prepared for the upload (`conan upload`), the packages are signed following this process:
+When the packages are prepared for the upload (`conan upload`) or signed with `conan cache sign`, the packages are signed following this process:
-  1. It creates a `sign-summary.json` summary file with the provider that signs the packages, the files in the package and their hashes.
-It is stored in the metadata/sign folder.
+  1. It saves the sign provider and method into the `sign-summary.json` file using the content of the `sign_tools`.
   2. It creates a `sign-summary.json.sig` signature file using `cosign`.
 It is stored in the metadata/signature folder.
   3. The files at metadata/sign folder are then uploaded alongside the package artifacts.
   4. If rekor is enabled, the signature of the package is registered against the rekor public log.

-When the packages are installed (`conan install`) or when they are integrity-checked in the cache (`conan cache check-integrity`), the packages are verified following this process:
+When the packages are installed (`conan install`) or when they are verified with `conan cache verify`, the packages are verified following this process:

   1. The `sign-summary.json.sig` is verified using `cosign` against the public key provided.
   2. If rekor is enabled, the signature of the package is also verified against the rekor public log.